floydpraveen/sprite-packer/README.md

 sprite-packer
 =============

-pack your images into a single sprite sheet and also create a css file with image details
+pack your images into a single sprite sheet, create a css file with image details and compress the size of the image file

 This uses [ grunt-sprite-packer ](https://npmjs.org/package/grunt-sprite-packer) and [ ImageMagick ](http://www.imagemagick.org/script/index.php).